pihome-shc/PiHomeHVAC/README.md

 Version 1.3 Introduces support for MQTT Devices, together with Home Assistant Integration.

 Version 1.4 Introduces support for multi-zone HVAC systems, together with 3 timer options - HEAT, COOL and AUTO (switch between HEAT and COOL as required).

+Version 1.5 Introduced the use of Pump Relays to control the useage of external pumps.

 ## Setup: